Prostate cancer vs. prostatitis: The differences

 Ask your doctor questions once you notice a frequent occurrence of one or more of these symptoms in your body.

-When asked if it is possible to treat prostate cancer and prostatitis, Dr. Sandeep of Clinic Spots said, “Prostatitis and prostate cancer can both be treated, depending on the severity of the condition."
+“Prostatitis and prostate cancer can both be treated, depending on the severity of the condition," says Dr. Nayak.

 Most cases of prostatitis can be treated using antibiotics or non-steroidal anti-inflammatory drugs.
 However, there are more severe cases, such as chronic bacterial prostatitis, that may require surgery to remove part of the prostate gland.

 “The chances of survival for prostate cancer depend on the stage at which it is diagnosed.
-If caught in its early stages, where it has not spread beyond the prostate gland, surgery or radiation therapy may provide a full cure with an excellent chance of long-term survival.
-In advanced stages, treatment options become more complex and involve various combinations of therapies.”, Dr. Sandeep added.
+If caught in its early stages, where it has not spread beyond the prostate gland, surgery or radiation therapy may provide a full cure with an excellent chance of long-term survival," Nayak explains, adding that in advanced stages, treatment options become more complex and involve various combinations of therapies.

 Can chronic prostatitis lead to prostate cancer?